UK leader sacked party chairman over tax bill charges - ExBulletin

 The Magnus report found that it should have understood from the start that the problem was serious.
 This was not reflected in a public statement until Zahawi confirmed on 21 January that an agreement had been reached, it said.

 Zahawi said serving in the government on Sunday has been the privilege of my life.
-The 55-year-old, who came to Britain as a child refugee from Iraq, was vaccine minister in the first year of the coronavirus pandemic and then minister for education for nine months.
+The 55-year-old, who came to Britain as a child refugee from Iraq, was vaccine minister in the first year of the coronavirus pandemic and then education minister for nine months.

 Zahawi’s side was a test of Sunak’s authority as he grappled with a reeling economy and a deeply divided Conservative Party.
 A standard investigation is also underway against Johnson over allegations that Johnson secured the loan with the help of Conservative donors who were later appointed BBC chairman and Deputy Prime Minister Dominic Raab, who faced allegations that he harassed staff.